yxm0513/AirwallexTest/README.md

 ###Issues:
-1. For US account_number , it is 1-17 character long in documents, however, the number is 7 and 11 in notificaton as below:
+1. For US account\_number , it is 1-17 character long in documents, however, the number is 7 and 11 in notificaton as below:
 	`Length of account_number should be between 7 and 11 when bank_country_code is 'US'`
-	test: error_account_number_3
+	test: error\_account\_number\_3
-2. For CN/AU account_number, the prompt message is same as above, they should have different message.
+2. For CN/AU account\_number, the prompt message is same as above, they should have different message.
-	test: success_3, success_6, error_account_number_4,error_account_number_5,error_account_number_6,error_account_number_7
+	test: success\_3, success\_6, error\_account\_number\_4,error\_account\_number\_5,error\_account\_number\_6,error\_account\_number\_7
-3. when "account_number":"", length is 0, my expected response is 'Length of account_number should be between 1 and 17 when bank_country_code is 'US'', however, it's ''account_number' is required'. is it a FAD? since, we already has test to cover input data without 'account_number'
+3. when "account\_number":"", length is 0, my expected response is 'Length of account\_number should be between 1 and 17 when bank\_country\_code is 'US'', however, it's ''account\_number' is required'. is it a FAD? since, we already has test to cover input data without 'account\_number'
-    test: error_account_number_2
+    test: error\_account\_number\_2
-4. error_bsb_1, error_bsb_2 need to be verified after fix of #1 and #2
+4. error\_bsb\_1, error\_bsb\_2 need to be verified after fix of #1 and #2
-5. error_aba_1 should not pass, becase aba is mandatory when bank country is US
+5. error\_aba\_1 should not pass, becase aba is mandatory when bank country is US
-6. error_swift_code_6 shoud not pass, swift code length is not 8 or 11.
+6. error\_swift\_code\_6 shoud not pass, swift code length is not 8 or 11.

 ## TODO
- - Add More Tests, like try charsets, current is gsm7, verify other actions(PUT/GET/UPDATE/DELETE) to this URL.
- - Enhance the test template with random data.
+ - Enhance the test template gen.js with random data.
+ - Add More Tests, combile mutiple invalid fields after current issue fix,
+ - othrs tests like try other charsets, current is gsm7,
+ - verify other actions(PUT/GET/UPDATE/DELETE) to this URL.

-Finally, didn't touch mocha/chai much before, however, it should be a good start.
+Finally, I didn't touch mocha/chai much before, however, it should be a good start.

-Hope I can div into them deeply in feature.
+Hope I can div into them deeply in future.